 NZ Navigator offers a plain-English and targeted review of your organisation’s capability and performance - all done by you.
 We do this by providing a tool that:

 - Helps you identify your organisation’s areas of strength and opportunity.

 - Provides you with best practice information and appropriate resources to assist with organisational improvement.

 - Generates a high-quality report for each assessment.

 - Provides you with an accessible, self-administered way to evaluate your organisation’s performance and improvement.

-Anonymised, aggregated information reports will be used by the Community Partners to develop a broad profile of community organisations at a local, regional and national planning and community development purposes.
+Anonymised, aggregated information reports will be used by NZ Navigator Trust and the Community Partners to develop a broad profile of community organisations at a local, regional and national planning and community development purposes.